-Step 7: Sort out your driving licence and your vehicle
+Step 7: Sort out your driving license and your vehicle

 If you are staying here for longer, you will have to apply for a Swiss driver’s license.
 Licenses from the EEA can be exchanged very easily.
 If you are a non-EEA national, you will have to take a practical and sometimes even a theory test in order to acquire a Swiss driving license.